deadhedd/obsidian-note-engine/contract.md

 ---

-#### 2.6.8 Design Intent Summary

-This contract exists to ensure that:

-* Automation is safe
-* Recovery is easy
-* Failure is survivable
-* Re-runs are boring

-A script that only works “the first time” is not automated—it is fragile.

 ## 3. Component Contracts

 ### 3.1 Execution Contract (job-wrap)

+#### 3.1.6 Design Intent Summary

+This execution contract exists to enforce the following invariants:

+* There is exactly **one execution model**
+* There is exactly **one logging authority**
+* There is exactly **one place to reason about job behavior**
+* Leaf scripts remain simple, testable, and boring

+Any script that attempts to bypass or reimplement this contract is considered **incorrect by design**, even if it appears to “work”.

+---

 All scripts in `obsidian-note-tools` execute under a **single, mandatory wrapper**:
 `utils/core/job-wrap.sh`.